poscoict-arvrmr/docs/note/study_materials.md

 ```

-- ACTION GENERATORS: define functions here, declare any data parameters that will be used in each function
+- ACTION GENERATORS: define functions that will be dispatched, declare any data parameters that will be used in each function
-- DISPATCH: call the ACTION GENERATOR w/ input if needed
+- DISPATCH: call the action (that are previously defined w/ ACTION GENERATOR)
-- REDUCER: (switch/case/return chunk) according ACTION GENERATOR has type: 'name' --> REDUCER matches this 'name' within the switch loop --> matching ACTION GENERATOR function is executed --> return the certain value
+- REDUCER: (switch/case/return chunk) see matching ACTION GENERATOR's [type: 'name'] --> REDUCER searches this 'name' within its switch loop --> matching ACTION GENERATOR function is executed --> returns the certain value

-<b> DISPATCH ----> ACTION GENERATORS <------> REDUCER </b>
+<b> DISPATCH ----> (ACTION GENERATORS) ------> REDUCER </b>

 GREAT IMAGE TO UNDERSTAND THE BENEFIT OF REDUX: